AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 >[!NOTE]
 >
->The following workflow is an example and uses the experience event schema creation process to illustrate how you can use Assistant when using the Experience Platform UI.
+>The following workflow is an example that uses the experience event schema creation process to illustrate how you can use Assistant when using the Experience Platform UI.

 Consider a use case in which you are creating a **Device Trade in Event Schema**.
 During the experience event schema creation process, you come across the `eventType` field.
-At this point, you can either leave your workflow and refer to the the documentation on the [basics of a schema composition](../xdm/schema/composition.md), or you can use Assistant to retrieve immediate answers for your questions and find additional resources through the documentation links that Assistant recommends.
+"At this point, you have the option to either exit your workflow and refer to the [basics of a schema composition](../xdm/schema/composition.md) documentation, or you can use Assistant to retrieve answers to your questions and find additional resources through the documentation links recommended by Assistant."

 To begin, enter your question in the text box provided.
 In the example below, Assistant is provided the question: "**What is the eventType field in an ExperienceEvent schema?**"